 The house was built at the edge of the Oxtail River.
-When I visited her we stayed in her room.
+When I visited we stayed in her room.
 If we were hungry we left her house and went to the small diner nearby.
-If her uncle was in a particularly foul mood we stayed at my place, hiding beneath the covers of my bed so that my parents wouldn’t know I had her over.
-We were safe there, beneath the covers, holding each other and whispering about where we would go tomorrow, next month, next year, forever.
+If her uncle was in a bad mood we stayed at my house instead, hiding beneath the covers of my bed so that my parents wouldn’t know she was there.
+We were safe beneath the blankets, lying close together and whispering about where we would go tomorrow, next month, next year, forever.

 My parents never caught us.
-Gogo always slipped through the window before sunrise and before my dad started making jokes at the breakfast table where I pretended to laugh.
+Gogo always slipped through the window before sunrise.
+Before my father started making jokes at the breakfast table where I pretended to laugh.

-My dad always said, “You can’t be a writer if you’re not willing to read and you can’t be a boxer if you’re not willing to bleed.”
+My father always said, “You can’t be a writer if you’re not willing to read and you can’t be a boxer if you’re not willing to bleed…”

-Gogo’s uncle and my dad met only one time.
+Gogo’s uncle and my father met only once.
 They argued about politics and then shook hands and agreed, silently, that they should never meet again.
-Gogo’s uncle was a surprisingly liberal man when it came to politics.
-And he was so very staunch in his beliefs that it became clear very quickly there was no use talking to him.
+George Sale was a surprisingly conservative man when it came to politics, my father said.
+And so very staunch in his beliefs.
+There was no use talking to him at all.

 Gogo hated her uncle.
 She said as much, but only in her sleep.
-When I asked her about it during waking hours, she denied it, said she was indifferent “…he’s like any adult,” she said, “they’re all confused,” and then she refused to talk any more about it.
-And then, at night, beneath the covers, she would call out or whisper, her eyes still closed, all of the things she wouldn’t say to me when the sun was out.
+When I asked her about it during waking hours she denied it and said she was indifferent, “He’s like any adult,” she said, “they’re all confused,” and then she refused to talk any more about it.
+Then at night, beneath the covers, she would call out or whisper, her eyes still closed, all of the things she wouldn’t say to me when the sun was out.

 I was her escape.
 This much I knew.
-And I was happy to be just so and nothing more.
+And I was happy to be that and nothing more.

-It wasn’t that he told her she couldn’t do something.
-That happens often, and to almost everyone, in every country.
-It wasn’t just that he told her she couldn’t be something, either, for while that does certainly limit a young girl’s ambition, and damage her resolve, Gogo was the sort that didn’t listen to the opinions of others in the first place.
+It wasn’t just that he told her she couldn’t do something – this happens often, and to almost everyone living in this world without freedom.
+It wasn’t just that he told her she couldn’t be something, either, for while that does certainly limit a girl’s ambition and resolve, Gogo was the sort that didn’t listen to the opinions of others in the first place.
 She didn’t care anyway, decided to work harder, and did.
 And he never touched her, not physically, or in any sort of inappropriate way; he was not that type of villain.
 He was simply unaware, emotionally cold, so self-centered that he never once realized how his actions, or his lack-of-action, affected her.
 As she grew older, she came to see others the way he saw her: As faceless, devoid of anything that didn’t directly benefit or aid in her goals.
 Nothing more than a shape.
 As talking and eating, perhaps, and that was all.

-Her uncle put their house on the river up for sale the moment she turned 18 and left for college at Cambridge.
-I never saw her again after she left for school; she never called or wrote.
-I never saw him again either, though in that I had no interest in the first place.
+Her uncle put their house on the river up for sale the moment she turned 18 and left for college in Iowa.
+I never saw her again after she left for school, and she never called or wrote.
+I never saw her uncle again either, though in that I had no interest in the first place.